Make Your Own Oat Flour

 This post contains affiliate links.
 Read our disclosure policy.

-Oat flour can be expensive, but old fashioned oats are budget friendly.
-It is also incredibly easy to make and only takes around 5 minutes.
+Buying it can be expensive, but making it yourself is budget friendly.
+It is also incredibly quick and easy to make.

 Here’s what you need to make it: